rajiv448/capture/README.md

 immediately calls the public API implementation.
 These wrappers are implemented in the same compilation units that define the actual public APIs (e.g. `xrt_device.cpp`).

+Since all public XRT objects are implemented in an opaque pimpl, the wrappers can create a *real* XRT object and just steal the opaque impl.
+So any XRT object created from `libxrt_capture` will be a valid object that can be used with our without going through the capture library.

 The library `libxrt_coreutil` is built with `-Bdynamic` link option which ensure that symbols referenced in `libxrt_coreutil` are resolved within